-Fall Roasted Vegetable Pasta – The flavors of a fall harvest in a cozy pasta dish.
+The flavors of a fall harvest in a cozy pasta dish.
 Roasted butternut squash and red onion, seasoned tempeh crumbles, and sautéed kale tossed with chewy orecchiette pasta and an easy balsamic broth that brings it all together.
-Easy enough for a weeknight, fancy enough for entertaining.
+This Roasted Vegetable Pasta is easy enough for a weeknight, fancy enough for entertaining.

 This dish is total comfort food!
 A big plate of al dente orecchiette pasta with sweet roasted butternut squash and red onion, savory seasoned tempeh crumbles, and earthy kale all tossed in a simple balsamic flavored broth and topped with crunchy buttery pecans.